SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 We set off for my home, slowly.

-We make it a good trot down the road before Pinkie speaks.
+We make it a good trot down the road before Pinkie breaks the silence.
 "Twilight?"

 "Yes?"